YandongZYD/hello-world/README.md

 # hello-world
-single cell sequencing
-Hi, I am a newer in coding, Im working on neural development. in the future, Im willing to development newdrugs for brain diseases.
+Hi, I am a newer in coding, I am working on neural development. in the future,  Iam willing to development newdrugs for brain diseases.